 Tanksi M. Clairmont

-Managing Director, Tribal Solar Accelerator Fund
+Tribal Development Director (Managing Director), Tribal Solar Accelerator Fund

-Program Director, Tribal Solar Accelerator Fund
+Senior Program Officer, Tribal Solar Accelerator Fund

 Leadership Programs Officer, Tribal Solar Accelerator Fund

-Prior to coming to TSAF, Angelica worked in college and university settings assisting Native students navigate higher education and professional and career opportunities.
-Angelica has supported Native college students and youth to access their education and career goals through academic advising, professional skill development, and cultural support.
+Angelica is a Citizen of the Choctaw Nation of Oklahoma.
+She serves as the Tribal Solar Accelerator Fund’s Leadership Program Officer.
 She holds a Master of Arts degree in Higher Education from the University of Denver and a Bachelor of Science in Business from Colorado State University.
-With a passion for education and learning opportunities she will be working to advance TSAF initiatives in supporting scholars, interns, and fellows in their education and leadership within tribal solar work.
+With a passion for education and sustainability she is working to advance TSAF workforce development initiatives by supporting scholars, interns, and fellows in their education and leadership within tribal renewable energy.